How Much Does It Cost to Patent An App: Everything You Need to Know

 A lot of mobile applications distribute their software via open source, which means the code is open to the be used and adjusted.
 Licensing or patenting open-source software refers to a process through which manufacturers make a selected supply code or design accessible by others under outlined conditions and situations.
 The one distinction is that, without a patent, the developer has no management over what apps are distributed through open-source licensing.
 In principle, another developer can modify and resell your app without providing you with any compensation.

 If you need help patenting a mobile app, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.